inquisitivenoodle/mynewwebsite/content/contact/_index.md

 ---
 title: Contact Me
-description: Contact me using the form below
+description: Contact Me
-image: images/contact.svg
+image: ''

 ---
-You can contact me using the form below.
-Your email address will never be passed to third parties or used for marketing.
+You can contact me on inquisitive dot noodle at hotmail dot com.